-I have just started using Wrike as a project management and client collaboration tool.
+I have just started using Teamwork as a project management and collaboration tool.
 It has transformed collaborative projects and saved countless hours and disagreements.
-Instead of tasks and files getting lost in a flurry of emails, everything is kept together in real time in Wrike.
-And there’s no need for a project leader to follow-up if anyone is behind, Wrike does it automatically.
-So far I’m using the free version which is available for up to 5 users.
+Instead of tasks and files getting lost in a flurry of emails, everything is kept together in real-time in Teamwork.
+And there’s no need for a project leader to follow-up if anyone is behind, Teamwork does it automatically.

 Dropbox is the best online storage product I’ve tried.
 Others don’t seem to synchronise as well.
 I use Dropbox for all of my filing.
 It means that documents are stored in the cloud and I can access them from any device, anywhere via wifi.
-I can also easily share folders or files with colleagues.
+Files can be accessed off-line too and I can also easily share specified folders or files with colleagues.
 Dropbox is free for up to 2GB and you can earn more free space for referring people.

 IFTTT stands for ‘if this then that’.
 It brings together and links the products and apps you use every day in ‘recipes’.
 For example if I publish a post on WordPress I’ve set up an IFTTT recipe to post on my social media channels.
 If an email mentions the words ‘receipt’ or ‘order’ then that email is automatically saved to a spreadsheet.

 I am currently loving Canva for images.
-It is so easy to use to make up reasonably professional looking social media images, mini infographics, promotional postcards and so on.
+It is so easy to use to make up reasonably professional-looking social media images, mini infographics, promotional postcards and so on.
+You can also put together a brand pack, including core fonts and colours so that you have a uniform look across all your designs.
 Sorry any designers reading this, but Canva has saved me lots of time and money.